-1.1 Purpose of the Policy
+Purpose of the Policy

-This policy outlines the provision for Special Educational Needs and Disability at Calton Primary School.
+This policy outlines the provision for Special Educational Needs and Disability at Calton Primary and Playgroup.
 The implementation of this policy is the responsibility of the Governing Body, Head Teacher and all Staff.

-1.2 Nature of the SEND Policy
+Nature of the SEND Policy

-At Calton Primary School we provide a broad and balanced curriculum for all children.
-Our Calton Quest Curriculum, which is underpinned by the National Curriculum, is our starting point for planning when meeting the specific needs of individuals and groups of children.
-When planning, teachers set suitable learning challenges and respond to children's diverse learning and needs.
+At Calton Primary and Playgroup we provide a broad and balanced curriculum for all children.
+Our curriculum is our starting point for planning when meeting the specific needs of individuals and groups of children.
+When planning, teachers set suitable learning challenges and respond to children's diverse needs.
 Some children have barriers to learning that mean they have special educational needs and disabilities, which require particular action by the school.